Jayashree317/Jayashree317/README.md

 ---

 ## 🎯 What I’m Looking For
-- Java Developer / Full-Stack Developer roles
+- Java Developer / React js Developer / Full-Stack Developer roles
 - Opportunities to work with Spring Boot & modern frontend frameworks
 - A team where I can learn, contribute, and grow 🚀